-The leopard habitat is then almost any habitat but excludes true desert and preference is given by the leopard to cover provided by forest.
-One reason why the leopard habitat is so varied is because the leopard diet is equally varied from bettles to eland, an antelope whose habitat is the African savannah.
+As mentioned, the leopard habitat is almost any habitat but excludes true desert but preference is given by the leopard to cover provided by forest.
+It’s diet is equally varied as a consequence, from beetles to eland, an antelope whose habitat is the African savannah.

 - Morocco – Atlas Mountains – very small “relic” population.
 I will presume that this is unsustainable but I might be wrong.
 Please click on the red marker in the map above to see a photo of this habitat.